Celforyon/docker-dpkg/README.md

-# Brief
+## Brief
 Docker image with dpkg utilities to make Debian packages

-# makedeb
+## makedeb
-Contains a `makedeb` script to generate Debian packages from a specific architecture:
+Contains a `makedeb` script to generate Debian packages from a specific architecture

 ## environment variables
 ### Required